-The choice to use one over the other has more to do with your body, your symptoms than inherent differences between medications.
+The choice to use one over the other has more to do with your body and your symptoms than inherent differences between medications.

 Some patients may do very well on Synthroid while others may do very well on Armour Thyroid.

-Determining which one you need should be based on your subjective sense of symptoms, your tolerance to existing thyroid medications, your history of medical conditions and your history of other factors which may influence absorption and utilization of thyroid hormone.
+Determining which one you need should be based on your subjective sense of symptoms, your tolerance to existing thyroid medications, your history of medical conditions, and your history of other factors which may influence the absorption and utilization of thyroid hormone.

 Now I want to hear from you:

 Are you using Synthroid?
 Is it working for you?

 Are you trying to switch to Armour Thyroid?
 Is your physician giving you resistance?

 Leave your comments below!